-We have covered this topic in great detail before HERE but for those of you don’t know, you should never try and paint pebbledash with a brush, it will take forever, seriously, and you will use gallons and gallons of paint, and the end result will look truly terrible!
+We have covered the topic of painting pebbledash in great detail before but for those of you don’t know, you should never try and paint pebbledash with a brush, it will take forever, seriously, and you will use gallons and gallons of paint, and the end result will look truly terrible!

 The best way to paint pebbledash, tyrolean, textured stucco or any highly textured wall covering is to SPRAY the paint as it is a highly textured surface and will soak up loads of paint but this type of surface requires extensive preparation.